wp-plugins/flyzoo/readme.txt

 = Is that a free live chat? =

-Currently we don't offer free live chat plans, but take in account that our subscriptions are VERY affordable.
+Currently we don't offer free live chat plans, anyway our subscriptions are VERY affordable!

 With Flyzoo you can get the best live chat features starting **as low as $2.9/month** with 14 day free trial (no credit card required).
 You can cancel, upgrade or downgrade your chat subscription at any time.